Nephty/pokemeow-bot/README.md

 # pokemeow-bot

+## Disclaimer
+This bot is being build for educational purposes only.
+This is bot is not being used to abuse the Pokemeow bot system, but rather to learn and play around with Python automation.
+Use this script at your own risk.

 ## Content
 * pokebot.py : a bot that catches pokemon continuously and waits for your input when there's a captcha /!\ LINUX VERSION
 * pokefightbot.py : a bot that fights contiuously and stops when there's a catpcha /!\ LINUX VERSION